History of Regent's Park College, Oxford

 Regent's Park College dates to the foundation of the London Baptist Education Society in 1752.
 The appointment of the first Principal came in 1810 when the college moved to Stepney, East London.
-In 1855, under the then-president, Dr Joseph Angus, the college moved to Holford House in the centre of Regent's Park, London, where it operated as a Constituent College of the University of London.
+In 1855, under the then-president, Dr Joseph Angus, the college moved to Holford House in the centre of Regent's Park, where it operated as a Constituent College of the University of London.
 In 1927, the college moved to Oxford, with the first students arriving in 1928, and matriculating under name of the then St Catherine's Society, later St Catherine's College, Oxford.
 After taking advantage of links with both St Catherine's Society and Mansfield College, Oxford, to matriculate undergraduates for study within the university, the college became a permanent private hall of the University of Oxford in 1957.

 Origins in Stepney, East London

 Regent's Park College traces its roots to the formation of the London Baptist Education Society in 1752.
 The Baptist Education Society was founded around 1804 by Abraham Booth and others.
 This venture led to the development of the Baptist College, Stepney, a Dissenting Academy in East London in 1810.
 At the time only members of the Church of England could take degrees at ancient universities.
-It was not until the Oxford University Act of 1854 that Baptists and other dissenters were admitted to the University of Oxford.
+It was not until the Oxford University Act 1854 that Baptists and other dissenters were admitted to the University of Oxford.
 In 1810 there were only three students, but by 1850 the number had risen to 26.

 The premises at Stepney consisted of two large houses near Whitechapel Road.
 Between them was King John's Tower.
 This structure, which can still be seen in the present Regent's Park College crest, is believed to be all that remained of a royal suburban lodge.
 The Anti-Slavery agitator Rev. Dr William Harris Murch served as Principal from 1827 to 1843.
 In 1849, Dr Joseph Angus (Principal 1849–1893) became Principal at just 33 years old.
 At the beginning of his time as Principal, Angus admitted a small number of lay students to college.
 His belief was that it would benefit the ministerial students to have contact with them as well as bringing much needed finances to the academy.